Better-HPC/keystone-api/docs/api/filtering.md

 ## Searching Records

 Most API endpoints support semantic search via the `_search` parameter (see the [API specification](../../api) for specifics).
-When provided with search text, the API will compare the search value against the record fields and return any case-insensitive partial matches.
+When provided with search text, the API will compare the search value against the record fields and return case-insensitive partial matches.

 ```bash
 .../endpoint/?_search=user%20search%20input